thomd/slugify/README.md

 ## Why?

-MacOS is **not case-sensitive**, meaning `File.txt` and `file.txt` are the **same name**.
+MacOS is **not case-sensitive**, meaning `File.txt` and `file.txt` are the **same file**.
 However some servers are case sensitive so problems can arise if the file is used for a website.

 So, always avoid having filenames differentiated only by capitalisation.

 Regarding **spaces**, they are not allowed in a URL and should also be avoided.